juancarlospaco/nim-ark-bot/README.md

 - [Whats Telegram?.](https://telegram.org)
 - [Whats Nim?.](https://nim-lang.org)
 - [Whats Bot?.](https://core.telegram.org/bots)
+- This can work as "Cross Ark Chat"?.
+Yes, you need 1 Bot for each Ark Server.
 - Why not a Web Control Panel?.
 This can work with Servers with Dynamic Public IP address.
 No Databases.
 - Why not Discord?.
 Discord WebApp is buggy, Discord Desktop App is heavy, Discord eats like 6 Gigabytes of RAM, this weights 135 Kilobytes.